Chandrasekhar limit: Chandrasekhar–Eddington dispute

+However, Chandrasekhar chose to move on, leaving the study of stellar structure to focus on stellar dynamics.
+In 1983 in recognition for his work, Chandrasekhar shared a Nobel prize "for his theoretical studies of the physical processes of importance to the structure and evolution of the stars" with William Alfred Fowler.

 Applications

 The core of a star is kept from collapsing by the heat generated by the fusion of nuclei of lighter elements into heavier ones.
 At various stages of stellar evolution, the nuclei required for this process are exhausted, and the core collapses, causing it to become denser and hotter.
 A critical situation arises when iron accumulates in the core, since iron nuclei are incapable of generating further energy through fusion.
 If the core becomes sufficiently dense, electron degeneracy pressure will play a significant part in stabilizing it against gravitational collapse.